 - The amalgam filling, containing mercury, gives off gases when rubbed (chewing, grinding) or heated (drinking hot coffee or eating soup).

-When examining a patient’s mouth, Dr. Miller, Dr. Stafford and their team will always let them know if amalgam fillings exist.
+When examining a patient’s mouth, our doctors and their team will always let them know if amalgam fillings exist.
 We inform people of the risks involved in keeping the fillings and always offer to remove them.
 When someone decides to proactively replace the fillings with composite material, we take very specific steps to ensure the safety of the removal of the hazardous materials.
 This includes:

 - Using a rubber dam to prevent pieces going down the patient’s mouth

 - Using high speed suction to quickly and efficiently removing the metal

 - Placing oxygen on the person’s nose to prevent breathing and reabsorbing the dust

 - Using a higher speed drill so the filling is broken up into larger pieces and thus removed quicker

 Most insurance companies allow the white fillings to be placed on front teeth.
 However, for back teeth, many will only reimburse at the silver filling rate.
 This difference becomes the responsibility of the patient.
 If is important to note that the procedure is not the same.
 The tooth is prepared differently and the material placed requires additional steps.
 The cost variance is a reflection of additional skill and time.
 If you have questions or would like more information, please contact any member of our team.